mrmarq1/pricebasket/README.md

 -	Basket validity checked and error message outputted for invalid entries.
 -	Discounts outputted correctly with ‘(No discounts available)’ given when no offers apply.
 -	Subtotal, discount amount(s) and total price accurately calculated.
--	Price outputs formatted to 2dp with amounts < 1 expressed in pence and large amount in pounds (with commas added by the thousand e.g. £1,000.00 instead of £1000.00).
+-	Price outputs formatted to 2dp with amounts < £1.00 expressed in pence and larger amount in pounds (with commas added by the thousand e.g. £1,000.00 instead of £1000.00).
 -	Unit testing incorporated for both valid and invalid basket scenarios.
 -	Addition/removal of permitted basket items and discounts made easy to facilitate any future changes that may be needed.